Decorate your holiday cottage for ChristmasHow to holiday let

 DIY Christmas decorations

-Or mince pies.
-Or a Christmas pudding.
+Mince pies, Christmas pudding, and candy canes.
 Leave some tasty treats in a little welcome tray for your guests to enjoy.

 No Christmas meal is complete without crackers.

 Loop them around your tree, drape them across your fireplace, hang them over door frames or pretty much anywhere you’d like to add a pretty, romantic touch.
 Just make sure they’re PAT tested to avoid a toasted Christmas tree!